 Under the Maryland’s 10-Year Contractor Statute of Repose, a construction defect cause of action against “architects, engineers, and contractors” cannot accrue if the resulting injury to property or person for which damages are sought occur more than 10 years after the completion of construction:

-“… a cause of action for damages does not accrue [against an] … architect, professional engineer, or contractor … when … injury to real or personal property, resulting from the defective … condition of an improvement … occurs more than 10 years after the date the entire improvement first became available for its intended use [emphasis added].”
+“… a cause of action for damages does not accrue [against an] … architect, professional engineer, or contractor … when … injury to real or personal property, resulting from the defective … condition of an improvement to real property… occurs more than 10 years after the date the entire improvement first became available for its intended use [emphasis added].”

 CJ 5-108(b).
 Thus, the crucial date determining whether a construction defect cause of action can accrue under the discovery rule is the date the resulting property damage or injury occurs.
 If damage caused by a construction defect first occurs after the 10-year period, there can be no delayed accrual under the discovery rule.